afetit/fetal-mri-segmentation/README.md

-Here, we contribute an age-agnostic software framework based on deep neural networks for fast and sensitive tissue segmentation of fetal brain MRI.
+Here, we contribute an age-agnostic software framework based on deep neural networks for fast and sensitive tissue segmentation of T2w fetal brain MRI.

 Our framework was developed, refined, and evaluated on 249 T2w fetal scans acquired at gestational ages 21 – 38 weeks.
 Data used to develop the framework was obtained from the **developing human connectome project**
 (dHCP) cohort (http://www.developingconnectome.org/).

-The framework takes volumetric MRI scans of fetal brains (NIFTI files) as input, and returns tissue segmentation maps of the following classes as output:
+The framework takes volumetric MRI of fetal brains (NIfTI files) as input, and returns tissue segmentation maps of the following classes as output:
 1. Brainstem.
 2. CSF.